spaceflighter/leaflet-tilelayer-hongkong/README.md

 # Leaflet Hong Kong Tile Plugin

 A Leaflet JS plugin to load the tile for Hong Kong Region.
-From [Hong Kong GeoData Store](https://geodata.gov.hk) provider.
+From [CSDI](https://portal.csdi.gov.hk/csdi-webpage/) provider.

 There have 5 types of tile: